antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The next section we will use another dataset. *"Tumor Colon- Watanabe - 84 - MAS5.0 - u133p2"*

-This dataset consists of Microsatellite stable (MSS) tumors and microsatellite instable (MSI) tumors.
+This dataset consists of Microsatellite Stable (MSS) tumors and Microsatellite Instable (MSI) tumors.

 #### MSS vs MSI